codingABI/id3esp32obd2/README.md

 #### Titlebar
 ![Title bar](assets/images/appTitleBar.jpg)

-In the title bar you can change the selected the Bluetooth device with 🔗, view the Bluetooth connection status "Connected" or "Disconnected", reset the ESP32 with ♺ or open the [info screen](#info-screen) with with ⚙
+In the title bar you can change the selected Bluetooth device with 🔗, view the Bluetooth connection status "Connected" or "Disconnected", reset the ESP32 with ♺ or open the [info screen](#info-screen) with with ⚙

 #### Dashboard Base
 ![Dashboard 0](assets/images/appDash0.jpg)